 Ray Chandler’s words about his nephew and the boy’s own totally emotionless attitude go against Gutierrez’s story which was based on the alleged boy’s deep attachment to MJ.
-And though the suicide version proper is not yet fully ruled out, it is clear that the “love” reason for it so dear to Gutierrez’s mind does not hold water.
+And though the suicide version proper is not yet fully ruled out, it is clear that the “love” reason for it, the one so dear to Gutierrez, is not holding water.

 If Jordan was ever suicidal the reason for it must have been totally different.
-It could have been the pangs of conscience as was my initial version, but since many of us doubted this very much too at some point a new supposition arose saying that wasn’t a suicidal note at all.
+It could have been the pangs of conscience as was my initial version, but since many of us doubted this very much too, at some point a new supposition arose and this supposition said that wasn’t a suicidal note at all.

 The first doubts appeared when we noticed the difference in the size of figures on the roof – the one standing at the edge was big and black and looked like an angry adult, while the one standing behind and shouting “no” was much smaller and looked like a child.
 So can it be that the figure at the edge wasn’t even the boy?

-VERSION 2: Jordan is angry with his father who throws Michael Jackson from the top of the world?
+VERSION 2.
+Jordan is angry with his father who is throwing Michael Jackson from the top of the world

 June Chandler and one of the minors (Lily or Nikkie) are depicted in the lower floors of the building and are therefore playing a secondary role in this situation.
 All they can do is merely observe the horror scene from a distance as they are unable to influence its outcome in any way at all.